demisto/content/Packs/GCP-IAM/Integrations/GCPIAM/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### gcp-iam-projects-get
 ***
-Lists project under the specified parent, or retrieves a specific projects information.
+Lists project under the specified parent, or retrieves a specific project''s information.
 One of the arguments: ''parent'' or ''project_name''  must be provided.

 #### Base Command